Aymen Sfaxi

-Aymen Sfaxi (born 24 April 1995) is a Tunisian professional footballer who plays as right winger for Egyptian Premier League Future FC.
+Aymen Sfaxi (born 24 April 1995) is a Tunisian professional footballer who plays as right winger.
 He previously played for Étoile Sportive du Sahel.

 Club career

 Sfaxi started his career with the youth team of Étoile Sportive du Sahel.
 He later joined EO Sidi Bouzid on a one-year loan.
 He returned from the loan and made his debut in the 2016–17 season.
 In July 2018, he joined Stade Tunisien on a two-year loan deal.
 He returned and played for Étoile Sportive du Sahel during the 2020–21 season which he ended as the top scorer in the Tunisian Ligue Professionnelle 1.

 After emerging top scorer and based on his performances, he became a transfer target to several clubs in Tunisia and Egypt.
 On 13 September 2021, he joined Egyptian Premier League Future FC on a three-year deal.

 International career

 In 2014, Sfaxi was a member of the Tunisia national under-20 team.